fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 The URL of the logo of the organization.

-- Optional setting (string).
+- Optional setting (string)
-- Default value: none (uses Fleet's logo).
+- Default value: none (uses Fleet's logo)
 - Config file format:
   ```
   org_info:
   	org_logo_url: https://example.com/logo.png
   ```

-#### Server Settings
+#### Server settings

 ##### server_settings.debug_host_ids

 There's a lot of information coming from hosts, but it's sometimes useful to see exactly what a host is returning in order to debug different scenarios.

-So for example, let's say the hosts with ids 342 and 98 are not behaving as you expect in Fleet, you can enable verbose logging with the following configuration:
+For example, let's say the hosts with ids 342 and 98 are not behaving as you expect in Fleet.
+You can enable verbose logging with the following configuration:

 ```yaml